microsoft/msix-packaging/README.md

 We recommend using the [makeaosp](makeaosp) script to build for Android on non-Windows devices.

 ## Testing
-Unit tests should be run on builds that have the "Release" or "RelWithDebug" CMAKE switch.
+msixtest uses Catch2 as testing framework. msixtest is either an executable or a shared library, depending on the platform.
+It has a single entrypoint msixtest_main that takes argc and argv, as main, plus the path were the test packages are located.
+The shared library is used for our mobile test apps, while non-mobile just forwards the arguments to msixtest_main.
+It requires msix.dll to be build with "Release" or "RelWithDebInfo" CMake switch.

 First build the project, then:

-  On Windows:
-  From within powershell, navigate to test\Win32, and run ".\Win32.ps1"

-  On Mac & Linux:
+For non-mobile platforms:
-  From within bash, navigate to test/MacOS-Linux, and run "./MacOS-Linux-Etc.sh [Apple|Linux]"
+  Go to the build directory and run msixtest

 Testing on mobile platforms:

   On iOS :
-  First build the project for iOS, then launch xCode and load test/mobile/iOSBVT.xcworkspace, compile the test app, and then launch the iPhone simulator.
-You can also run "./testios.sh" from test/MacOS-Linux.
+  First build the project for iOS, then launch xCode and load src/test/mobile/iOSBVT.xcworkspace, compile the test app, and then launch the iPhone simulator.
+You can also run "testios.sh -p iOSBVT/iOSBVT.xcodeproj" from src/test/mobile.

   On Android:
-  From within bash, navigate to test/MacOS-Linux, and run "./testaosponmac.sh".
-The test assumes there's an Android emulator named Nexus_5X_API_19_x86 and the build output is on a .vs directory at the root of the project.
+  From within bash, navigate to src/test/mobile, and run "./testaosponmac.sh".

 ## Releasing
 If you are the current maintainer of this project: